ngtongsheng/n8n-nodes-slack-socket-mode-pubsub-trigger/README.md

 - **Message Filter**: Optional regex pattern to filter messages
 - **Allow Bot Messages**: Include/exclude messages from bots and message updates
 - By default, bot messages and message changes are filtered out

+### Action Filtering (Action events only)
+- **Action ID**: Optional action ID to filter specific interactive actions
+- Leave empty to listen to all action types
+- Useful for targeting specific buttons or interactive components

 ## Supported Events